Halitosis in Hayes, VA: Tips and Treatments

 Halitosis is the technical term for bad breath.
 Quick fact: The term was actually invented by the son of Jordan Wheat Lambert the founder of Listerine named George Lambert.
 The term came from the Latin words “halitus” meaning breath and “osis” to make the phrase sound medical.
 Many people experience the condition, and it might be the result of several factors like poor hygiene, foods and beverages, medications, and more.
 Some people may only have it after eating, or when waking up in the morning, others have it as a recurring issue.

 Whatever the case may be, it is an embarrassing issue anyone would want to get rid of.
-We at Hayes Family Dentistry understand how patients who experience the condition feel.
+Our local dentists in stafford, va at Hayes Family Dentistry understand how patients who experience the condition feel.
 It is our job to aid all our patients’ needs, we offer these treatments: Professional Dental Cleanings as well as Scaling and Root Planing.
 To provide further assistance here are some tips to achieve fresher breath!

 - Stay hydrated by drinking plenty of water to have a sufficient amount of saliva in the mouth.
 Saliva helps clean all areas in the mouth to flush out harmful substances that could result in bad breath.

 - Rinse the mouth with a non-alcoholic mouthwash.
 Not only does it leave a minty fresh breath, but it also adds protection by getting rid of bacteria.